Safeguarding your family and home should be your number one priority at all times, and this is why you must not take chances in any way.

 - Don’t use an unflued heater in the confines of your bedroom

-As you can see from above, carbon monoxide is a toxic gas that must not be trifled with or taken for granted in any way.
+As you can see, carbon monoxide is a toxic gas that must not be trifled with or taken for granted in any way.

 By following the tips highlighted in this article, your safety and that of your family is assured.